wimvelzeboer/fflib-training-sessions/fflib-soc-basics/README.md

 Do a similar thing for this method as the `AccountsImp.accountsService`

+# Concluding

+1. Have properly written user stories with a GIVEN, WHEN, THEN formula.
+1. While refining the user story (after the high level technical design), write a TO paragraph.
+1. Start by writing/updating the feature (integration) test.
+1. Writing the high level business logic
+    1. Add it to the Service layer,
+    1. use the TO paragraph.
+    1. Write unit-test, mock any external call outside the scope of the method.
+    1. translate the TO paragraph into method calls
+    1. create method signatures for new methods on the interfaces.
+    So, that we do not have to be bothered with low level logic implementations while writing high level logic.
+    1. Optionally: update unit-test.
+    1. Run unit-Test
+1. Write lower level logic by creating the implementations for the method signatures Low level logic should is typically located on the Domain and Selector but can also be another service method.
+   Write another TO paragraph is the logic is complex, then write a unit-test and the source code.
+   Similar to the process of high level logic.

 # Resources
 Review the folder `IntellJ templates` for Live and File templates